What is the Physical Inventory?

 [If no storage location segment exists for material, this means that no goods movement has ever taken place for the material in the storage location.
 The material therefore has never had any stock at the storage location and does not exist at the stock management level.
 It is therefore not possible to carry out a physical inventory for the material in this storage location

 This is not to be confused with a material for which a goods movement has taken place and for which the stock balance is currently zero.
 A Physical inventory must be carried out in this case.
 It is also possible to carry out a physical inventory since storage location data is not deleted when the stock balance is zero]

-Inclined to build a profession as sap mm Developer?
-Then here is the blog post on sap mm Training Program,
+Inclined to build a profession as SAP MM Developer?
+Then here is the blog post on, explore "SAP MM Training"

 Physical inventory procedure: